We’d like to highlight one of the greatest threats to Ontario’s natural soil systems – earthworms!

 What was once gone…

-All of the earthworm species (and there are many) found in Ontario are, in fact, invasive species from other continents.
-Any native earthworm species were most likely wiped out in Ontario by the glacial ice sheets covering the landscape 11,000 to 14,000 years ago.
+All of the earthworm species (and there are many) found in Ontario are, in fact, invasive species.
+Out of the 19 species found in Ontario, 17 are from Europe and two are from the US.
+Any native earthworm species were most likely wiped out a long, long time ago when glacial ice sheets in Ontario first formed, about 75,000 years ago.

 When the glaciers retreated, they left behind earthworm-free ecosystems.
 For thousands of years since then, our ecosystems have evolved to recycle nutrients and decaying organic matter through a multitude of fungi, invertebrates, and bacteria.